lemoncloud-io/lemon-core/docs/header-identity-token.md

 1. make JWT Token w/ KMS Signing @backend-api
     - save KMS Key as issuer

 1. send(or share) this Token to client, and save into local storage @client
+    - `Token` will be available custome backend-api while register-device.

 1. On every request, send Token by embedding header
     - default header-name is `X-Lemon-Identity`